Why

 Thu, 22 Jul 2021 18:13:32 +0800 Total run time: 101.648007ms.
 All OK.

 The default behavior of scripts is to indicate two results: no errors(ok) and failure(failed).
-To emulate idempotence your script can print the following string to STDOUT in it’s own line:
+To emulate idempotence your script can print the following string to STDERR in it’s own line and exit 0:

 When writing your script you have to check if an operation is needed to apply a change or not.
 Such a precondition can be written like this: